msa-iqbal/Hand-Notes-by-Muhammad-SA-Iqbal/README.md

 ```
 ````

-💡 Note: For syntax highlighting, specify the language immediately after the first set of triple backticks.
-If no syntax highlighting is required, use `plaintext` after the triple backticks _(recommended)_.
+:bulb: Note: For syntax highlighting, specify the language immediately after the first set of triple backticks.
+If no syntax highlighting is required, use `markdown` after the triple backticks _(recommended)_.

 **Example:**